ohduran/ohduran.github.io/_posts/2018-10-06-how-to-read-a-book.md

 >
 > -- __How to Read a Book__

-Being literate, that means, being able to read, is an accomplishment that as a society we can be proud of: from a historical perspective, literacy levels for the world population have risen drastically in the last couple of centuries.
-From only 12% of the people in the world could read and write in 1820, then 42% in 1960 and to 86% in 2015[^1].
+Being literate, that means, being able to read, is an accomplishment that as a society we can be proud of: from a historical perspective, literacy levels for the world population [have risen drastically in the last couple of centuries](https://www.oecd-ilibrary.org/economics/how-was-life_9789264214262-en).
+From only 12% of the people in the world could read and write in 1820, then 42% in 1960 and to 86% in 2015.
 We can safely assume that people around us can read too, and so do assume Whatsapp, Facebook and Google.

 The problem is definitely not that; in fact, speed reading courses are now widespread, which leads us to believe that a) people are engaged in their reading, b) people want to get through it as fast as they can.
 Reading is, as the previous quote noted, *not as necessary as it once was*.
 Unfortunately, this is something that Umberto Eco addressed at some point with the concept of the [antilibrary](https://www.brainpickings.org/2015/03/24/umberto-eco-antilibrary/)